silentwhaleluo/Database-Notes/DataWareHouse.md

 	3. Static
 	4. Integrated

+## Fact-Dimension design
+- Benifits of Fact-Dimension
+1. In most of the cases, data insertion mostly in fact.
+Seperate Fact and dimension can focused on few fact tables
+2. Dimension usually grow slow, so have less index fragmentation problem.
+We can maintain index accordingly
+3. Fact grow exponentially, so we designing indexes and partitioning and partition maintenance for only fact is more easily
+4. Data in facts is rarely updated when compared with dimensions
+5. Easy to do ETL

 - Components
 	- Surrogate key
 	Replacement for primary keys, because we want to keep all histories (not update) so the PK in OLTP possible to have duplicates and thus cannot work ad the PK of in OLAP systems